 Widgets are typically the white cards used across the EVRYTHNG Dashboard, but you can always break out from that style and use your own (full width/height, no background, etc.).
-Widgets are organized into a grid three wide.
-Each widget can be resized and moved around the grid to suit the user's needs.

 - Open the dashboard page you want to add the new widget to.